escapegameibk/host/README.md

 ## Postgresql

-It was requested, athat all data may be dumped into a postgresql database for later analysys.
-Maybe one day :D
+It was requested, that all data may be dumped into a postgresql database for later analysys.

 ## Camera

-Maybe a camera control interface would be a good idea to be able to control the entire room by one thing...
+Maybe a camera control interface would be a good idea to be able to control the entire room by one thing.
+Though most of that would fall to the the interface.